warden-protocol/wardenprotocol/docs/docs/learn/keychains/Keychain Onboarding.md

 -   NewKeyRequest: Requests a key with an indicated key type

--   NewSignatureRequest: Requests a general signature for a certain key
+-   NewSignRequest: Requests a general signature for a certain key

 -   NewSignTransactionRequest: Requests a signature for a transaction for a certain key and indicated destination